CPJE Study Guide

 - In the "Previous Tests" tab, there is an icon labeled “Analysis,” which allows you to analyze your performance on your previous tests.
 You can create practice tests based on the questions you missed by clicking on the blue clipboard icon next to each subject.

-How to Create a Customized NAPLEX Study Schedule
+How to Create a Customized CPJE Study Schedule

-- Leave the two weeks before your estimated test date open
+Leave 1 week before your estimated test date open

 Use the last week before your scheduled exam to take the UWorld RxPrep CPJE Practice Exam and remediate any missed areas.
 The goal is to master all of the UWorld RxPrep material before testing.